Skip to main content

 Virtual-Hosted addressing

-Virtual-Hosted addressing allows the use of CORS.With this type of addressing, the bucket name is specified at the beginning of the URL: <bucket_name>.<s3_domain>, where <s3_domain> is the S3 API domain depending on the pool.
+Virtual-Hosted addressing allows you to use CORS.
+With this addressing type, the bucket name is specified at the beginning of the URL: <bucket_name>.<s3_domain>, where <s3_domain> is the S3 API domain depending on the pool.

-By default, a project can have no more than 100 Virtual-Hosted addressing buckets.To increase the number of such buckets , create a ticket.
+By default, a project can have no more than 100 buckets with Virtual-Hosted addressing.
+To increase the number of such buckets, create a ticket.

 Enable Virtual-Hosted addressing

-2. Go to the Buckets section.
+2. Go to the Buckets.

-3. Open the baket page → Configuration tab.
+3. Open the bucket page → Configuration.

-4. In the Addressing Type block, select vHosted.
+4. In the Addressing type block, select vHosted.

 5. Click Save.